azarboon/ai-powered-cdk-best-practices/README.md

 ## 🔌 Model Context Protocol (MCP) Integration

-> NOTE: The local MCP servers are currently unstable and prone to bugs especially in WSL2 environment while using Windows 11.
-Even AWS, via their MCP GitHub repository, advises against using their MCPs in production environments.
-Their behavior is inconsistent—sometimes they function correctly, other times they do not.
-This section has been created for personal reference, and may be modified or removed in the future.
+> NOTE: As of this writing, AWS advises against using AWS MCP servers in production environments due to their inconsistent behavior.
+Specifically, the integration between the AWS MCP servers and Amazon Q CLI is currently unstable and prone to bugs, especially in the WSL2 environment on Windows 11.
+The functionality of the servers fluctuates with each update to Q CLI—sometimes they work correctly, while at other times they do not.

 The MCP server configuration is located in `.amazonq/mcp.json`.
 This project supports both remote and local MCP server configurations: